Rhodes: Economy

 The economy is tourist-oriented, and the most developed sector is service.
 Tourism has elevated Rhodes economically, compared to the rest of Greece.

 Small industries process imported raw materials for local retail, though other industry includes agricultural goods production, stockbreeding, fishery and winery.

 Transportation

 Air

 Rhodes has two airports, but only one is public.
 Diagoras Airport, southwest of Rhodes City, is the fourth biggest by passenger volume in Greece, and the main entrance/exit point to the island for both locals and tourists.
 The island is well connected with other major Greek cities and islands as well as with major European capitals and cities via charter flights.
 Until 1977, Rhodes Maritsa Airport, built in 1938, was a public airport; it is now used by the Hellenic Air Force and occasionally for car races.

 There are also two inoperative airfields.
 Kalathos Airfield, north of Lindos, and Kattavia Airstrip, to the south of the island, were built by the Italians during the Second World War.
-Neither remain operational.
+Neither remains operational.

 Two pilot schools offer aviation services (small plane rental and island hopping).